Learn more

 • Google Search

 Are you a student applying for your first internship?
-You probably don’t have a lot of work experience to show off in this section.
-Learn how to write an internship cover letter here.
+Learn how to write an internship cover letter with our dedicated guide.

-After all, employees that don’t fit in are bound to quit, sooner or later.
-This ends up costing the company a ton of money, up to 50% of the employee’s annual salary .
+Employees who don’t fit in with the company culture are likely to quit sooner or later.
+This ends up costing the company a ton of money, up to 50% of the employee’s annual salary , so hiring managers vet candidates very carefully to avoid this scenario.

-Meaning, you also need to convince the HR manager that you’re really passionate about working with them.
+So, you have to convince the hiring manager that you’re passionate about working with them.

-How do you do this?
-Well, as a start, you want to do some research about the company.
+Start by doing some research about the company.
 You want to know things like:

 • What’s the company’s business model?

-• What’s the company product or service?
+• What’s the company’s product or service?
 Have you used it?

-So, get to Googling.
-Chances are, you’ll find all the information you need either on the company website or somewhere around the web.
+Chances are, you’ll find all the information you need either on the company website or on job-search websites like Jobscan or Glassdoor.

-Let’s say, for example, you’re passionate about their product and you like the culture of innovation / independent work in the organization.
+For example, if you’re passionate about their product and you like the company’s culture of innovation and independent work model, you can write something like:

 I’ve personally used the XYZ Smartphone, and I believe that it’s the most innovative tech I’ve used in years.
-The features such as Made-Up-Feature #1 and Made-Up-Feature #2 were real game changers for the device.
+The features, such as Made-Up-Feature #1 and Made-Up-Feature #2, were real game changers for the device.

-I really admire how Company XYZ thrives for excellence for all its product lines, creating market-leading tech.
-As someone that thrives in a self-driven environment, I truly believe that I and Company XYZ will be a great match.
+I really admire how Company XYZ strives for excellence in all its product lines, creating market-leading tech.
+As someone who thrives in a self-driven environment, I truly believe that I’ll be a great match for your Product Design team.

-So, make sure to do a lot of research and come up with good reasons why you're applying.
+So, make sure to do your fair share of research and come up with good reasons why you're applying to that specific company.

-Finally, it’s time to finish up your cover letter and write the conclusion.
+Finally, it’s time to conclude your cover letter.

 In the final paragraph, you want to:

-• Wrap up any points you couldn't in the previous paragraphs.
+• Wrap up any points you couldn't make in the previous paragraphs.
 Do you have anything left to say?
-Any other information that could help the hiring manager make their decision?
-Mention it here.
+If there’s any other information that could help the hiring manager make their decision, mention it here.
+If not, just recap your key selling points so far, such as key skills and expertise.

 • Finish the cover letter with a call to action.
 The very last sentence in your cover letter should be a call to action.
-You should ask the hiring manager to take some sort of action.
+This means you should ask the hiring manager to do something, like call you and discuss your application or arrange an interview.

-So to wrap it all up, thanks for looking into my application.
-I hope I can help Company X make the most out of their Facebook marketing initiatives.
-I'd love to further discuss how my previous success at XYZ Inc. can help you achieve your facebook marketing goals.
+I hope to help Company X make the most of their Facebook marketing initiatives.
+I'd love to further discuss how my previous success at XYZ Inc. can help you achieve your Facebook marketing goals.
+Please don’t hesitate to reach out to me at the provided email address or phone number so that we may arrange an interview.

-Feel free to use one of the most popular conclusions to a cover letter:
+Feel free to use one of these other popular closing lines for your cover letter:

 • Best Regards,